 It’s often thought that cash accounts are the safest way to build up savings, as they aren’t exposed to the ups and downs of the financial markets.
 Yet savers leave themselves exposed to the silent threat of inflation instead, which erodes the value of your money over time.

 To offset the impact of inflation, you need to find inflation-beating returns.
 That’s difficult in such a low interest rate environment.
-Although the Bank of England hiked interest rates in late 2017, the returns on cash savings accounts are still incredibly low, which makes the lives of savers difficult.
+Although the Bank of England hiked interest rates in August 2018 for the second year running, this time to 0.75%, the returns on cash savings accounts are still incredibly low, which makes the lives of savers difficult.

 Imagine you put your £100,000 straight into a cash ISA with a return of 1.1%.
 After one year you would have £101,100.
 If the Bank of England managed to keep inflation to its 2% target – inflation has been above this for some time – the value of the initial £100,000 would have fallen to £98,000.

 This means you would have needed to earn £2,000 just to retain the purchasing power of your money.
-You’d have needed even more to see it grow.
+If your earnings aren’t at least in line with inflation, the real value of your cash pot will consistently decrease year-on-year.
+You’d have needed even more to see that pot grow.

 That’s why more savers are looking to the financial markets to protect their money and grow it for the future.